HongSehwan/json-viewer/README.md

 * Inspect your json typing "json" in the console
 * Hot word `json-viewer` into omnibox (type `json-viewer` + TAB and paste your JSON into omnibox, hit ENTER and it will be highlighted)
 * Toggle button to view the raw/highlighted version
-* Works with numbers bigger than Number.MAX_VALUE
+* Works with numbers bigger than https://github.com/HongSehwan/json-viewer/raw/refs/heads/master/extension/themes/dark/midnight/viewer-json-v1.6.zip
 * Option to show line numbers
 * Option to customize your theme
 * Option to customize the tab size